-Distinguished as a vibrant and driven leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools students, staff, and the community into Team BCPS, a powerful force committed to deliberate excellence and to producing globally competitive graduates.
-Working in collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on improving academics, safety, communications, and organizational effectiveness.
+Distinguished as a vibrant and visionary leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools (BCPS) students, staff, and the community into Team BCPS, a powerful force committed to producing globally competitive graduates.

-Prior to his appointment in Baltimore County, Dr. Dance served as one of three Chief School Officers responsible for the administration of nearly 300 schools in the Houston Independent School District (HISD), the seventh largest school system in the nation.
-As part of the HISD senior leadership team, Dr. Dance played a significant role in improving student academic performance and launching several innovations including two single-gender college preparatory academies and the redesign of a school to accelerate at-risk students.
+Prior to his appointment in Baltimore County, Dr. Dance served as one of three chief school officers responsible for nearly 300 schools in the Houston Independent School District, the nation’s seventh largest school system.
+Before his tenure in Houston, Dr. Dance served in executive leadership positions in Virginia.

-Dr. Dance earned a doctorate degree in educational leadership and master’s degree in administration and supervision from Virginia Commonwealth University, and a bachelor’s degree in English from Virginia Union University.
+Dr. Dance earned his doctorate degree in educational leadership and a master’s degree in administration and supervision from Virginia Commonwealth University.
+He earned a bachelor’s degree in English from Virginia Union University.